Ashu-hub/All-About-MicroServices/SpringAnnotaions.md

 8. @Value:-
 	//This is used with field, constructor or method parameter.
 It signifies the default value experssion for the feild/constructor/parameter.
-	This is used to read the application appplication property. like - @Value("${spring.application.name}")
+	This is used to read the appplication property. like - @Value("${spring.application.name}")
 			OR
 	give default values as :